Radiative forcing by CO$_2$ observed at top of atmosphere from 2002-2019: Data

-\paragraph{Data Selection} The majority of satellite views of Earth contain clouds that reflect or absorb upwelling infrared (IR).
-Cloud-clear scenes are preferred to avoid attributing cloud-induced OLR reductions to \ch{CO_2}.
-The AIRS version 6 level 2 data product\cite{AIRS2CCF} quantifies fractional cloud content\footnote{$Tot\_Cld4\_CCfinal$ field in $AIRS2CCF.006$} ranging from 0.00 to 1.00.
-This work utilizes radiances with 0.00 cloud fraction; only 11\% or radiances meet this criterion.
-Although AIRS Level 2 measurements are a cloud-cleared data product, only naturally cloud-clear radiances with no mathematical adjustments contribute to this analysis.
-Figure ~\ref{fig:cloudclearselection} provides a cloud-clear selection example rendered from the sunlit side of Earth to permit comparison with a visible image, however no daytime OLR measurements contributed to this analysis.
-It is evident that the cloud detection algorithm is conservative: visibly cloud-clear areas were not included and no visibly cloud-contaminated areas were inadvertently included (in this example the cloud detection algorithm has false positives but no false negatives).
+The majority of satellite views of Earth contain clouds that reflect or absorb upwelling infrared (IR).
+Clear-sky scenes are preferred to avoid attributing cloud-induced OLR reductions to \ch{CO_2}.
+The AIRS version 6 level 2 data product \citep{AIRS2CCF} quantifies fractional cloud content ranging from 0.00 to 1.00 for each radiance measurement.
+This work utilizes radiances with 0.00 cloud fraction; only 11\% of radiances meet this criterion.
+Although AIRS Level 2 measurements are a cloud-cleared data product, only naturally clear-sky radiances with no mathematical adjustments contribute to this analysis.
+Figure ~\ref{fig:cloudclearselection} provides a clear-sky selection example rendered from the sunlit side of Earth to permit comparison with a visible-wavelength image, however no daytime OLR measurements contributed to this analysis.
+It is evident that the cloud detection algorithm is conservative: visibly clear areas were not included and no visibly cloud-contaminated areas were inadvertently included (in this example the cloud detection algorithm has false positives but no false negatives).

-Solar longwave infrared radiation reflected by clouds or Earth's surface will combine with terrestrial OLR, contaminating daytime measurements.
+Solar longwave infrared radiation reflected by clouds or Earth's surface and combining with terrestrial IR would contaminate daytime OLR measurements.
 To eliminate this source of error, only nighttime measurements were utilized.
-When the AIRS solar zenith angle (SZA) is $<$90$^{\circ}$ AIRS observes the sunlit side of Earth, when 90$^{\circ}$$<$SZA$<$108$^{\circ}$ it observes the twilight region and when SZA$\geq$108$^{\circ}$ it observes the nighttime region.
+When the AIRS solar zenith angle (SZA) is $\leq$90$^{\circ}$ AIRS observes the sunlit side of Earth, when 90$^{\circ}$$<$SZA$<$108$^{\circ}$ it observes the twilight region and when SZA$\geq$108$^{\circ}$ it observes the nighttime region.
 Only measurements at SZA$\geq$108$^{\circ}$ were utilized.

-The AIRS mirror scans $\pm$49.5$^{\circ}$ from nadir and higher scan angles observe IR emission from from higher in the atmosphere.
-Radiances from scan swath edges are significantly warmer or colder than nadir observations in the bands of radiatively-active gasses.
-To reduce the effects of this anisotropy, only radiances at scan angles $\leq$25$^{\circ}$ were utilized.
+The AIRS mirror scans $\pm$49.5$^{\circ}$ from nadir across flight track.
+In the bands of radiatively active gasses, higher scan angle observations exhibit limb-brightening or limb-darkening due to IR emission originating higher in the atmosphere.
+To reduce the effects of this anisotropy, only radiances at scan angles $\leq$15$^{\circ}$ were utilized.